Pennsylvania & New Jersey Personal Injury Lawyers

 Hiring us is the most effective way to prevent these issues as you pursue your case.
-You should concentrate on healing and recovering from your injuries while our personal injury attorney in Philadelphia handles your case.
+You should concentrate on healing and recovering from your injuries while our personal injury attorneys handle your case.

 If your personal injury lawsuit advances to state or federal court, you should be represented by a competent lawyer.
 We have the experience to deal with other attorneys and insurance claims adjusters.
 If you believe your case will proceed to court, you should consult our qualified Philadelphia personal injury attorney.

 Knowledge of Specific State Legislation

 Insurance and personal injury lawsuits are governed by statutes that vary by state.
 To pursue a personal injury case, you must comprehend the laws that support your claims.
 As a citizen of Pennsylvania or New Jersey, you need an attorney who understands the applicable state personal injury law and how it applies to your case.

 Assessment of Who is Responsible for Your Injuries